• Skip to primary navigation

 Wiener Schnitzel (Betty’s Vienersnitzel) is a scrumptious, quick meal.

 You can either serve this dish family style by passing the warm platter and lemon slices or plate each serving with lemon slices.
-Add a side dish of spaetzle or wide noodles and French green beans or asparagus.
-This recipe is for each serving.
+Add a side dish of spaetzle or wide noodles and Green Beans Almandine or steamed asparagus.
+This recipe is written for each serving.
 Quantities depend on the number of servings.

 What You Need

 For this recipe, you will need a good, heavy skillet, measuring cups and spoons, and a meat mallet.
 Be sure to get the best quality tools you can afford so they last a lifetime.
-But what you really want is a terrific set of pans, some beautiful dinnerware, and some lovely stemware.
+But what you really want is a terrific set of pans (affiliate link), some beautiful dinnerware (affiliate link), and some lovely stemware.
 Am I right?

 Wiener Schnitzel